-The observations and interpretations below are focused on the recent (2020) changes in Average Growing-Season NDVI, as described in Section 3.1, and whether observed trends in surface-water discharge may be contributing to recent changes in NDVI.
+The observations and interpretations below are focused on the recent (2021) changes in Average Growing-Season NDVI, as described in Section 3.1, and whether observed trends in surface-water discharge may be contributing to recent changes in NDVI.

 Chino Creek (Figure 3-18a).
 Chino Creek is a concrete-lined, flood-control channel that transitions into an unlined stream channel at the Prado Basin boundary and flows south to merge with Mill Creek and the SAR behind Prado Dam (see Figure 2-3).
-The upper chart on Figure 3-18a shows discharge to Chino Creek during the growing season, including: measured discharge at USGS gage Chino Creek at Schaefer and the POTW discharges downstream of the USGS gage, including discharges from the IEUA Carbon Canyon, RP-2, RP-5, and RP-1 plants.
-Measured discharge at Chino Creek at Schaefer includes storm-water and dryweather runoff in the concrete-lined channel upstream of the IEUA discharge locations and imported water discharge from the OC-59 turnout.
+The upper chart on Figure 3-18a shows discharge in Chino Creek during the growing season, including: measured discharge at USGS gage Chino Creek at Schaefer and the POTW discharges downstream of the USGS gage, including discharges from the IEUA Carbon Canyon, RP-2, RP-5, and RP-1 plants.
+Measured discharge at Chino Creek at Schaefer includes storm-water and dry-weather runoff in the concrete-lined channel upstream of the IEUA discharge locations and imported water discharge from the OC-59 turnout.
 Discharges not characterized in this figure are storm-water runoff, dry-weather runoff, and rising-groundwater discharge downstream of the Chino Creek at Schaefer gage.
-From 1984 to 2020, discharge in Chino Creek during the growing season progressively increased through 1999 and then decreased.
+From 1984 to 2021, discharge in Chino Creek during the growing season progressively increased through 1999 and then decreased.
 The decreasing trend in growing-season discharge since about 1999 was caused by dry climatic conditions, water conservation in response to drought, and decreases in effluent discharge from the IEUA plants.
-During the recent eight-year period, from 2012 to 2019, growingseason discharge in Chino Creek averaged about 7,900 afy.
-In 2020, growing-season discharge was about 9,100 afy, which is about 1,100 af greater than the average growing-season discharge over the last eight years, and about 170 af greater than growing-season discharge in 2019.
-This minor increase in growingseason discharge in Chino Creek during 2020 is attributed to increases in the storm-water/dry-weather runoff and POTW discharges.
+During the recent eight-year period, from 2013 to 2020, growing-season discharge in Chino Creek averaged about 7,900 afy.
+In 2021, growing-season discharge was about 7,100 afy, which is about 900 af less than the average growing-season discharge over the last nine years, and about 1,900 af less than growing-season discharge in 2020.
+This decrease in growing-season discharge in Chino Creek during 2021 is mostly attributed to decreases in the storm-water/dry-weather runoff.

-From 2019 to 2020, Average Growing-Season NDVI at the five areas along Chino Creek: decreased at four of the areas and increased at one area.
+From 2020 to 2021, Average Growing-Season NDVI at the four areas along Chino Creek: decreased at three of the areas and increased at one area.
+The Average Growing-Season NDVI for the whole Chino Creek area decreased from 2020 to 2021.
 For all these areas, the one-year NDVI changes were relatively minor and within the historical ranges of one-year NDVI variability (see Table 3-2).
-These recent changes in NDVI occurred during a year of above average discharge in Chino Creek.
-Hence, the main observations and conclusions for the 2020 period are that there were above average discharge conditions in Chino Creek and the riparian vegetation did not change significantly along Chino Creek.
+These recent changes in NDVI occurred during a year of below-average discharge in Chino Creek.
+Hence, the main observations and conclusions for the 2021 period are that there were below-average discharge conditions in Chino Creek and the riparian vegetation did not change significantly along Chino Creek.